BLOG

 Photo by @fotowei on Unsplash

 This tiny island packs a punch when it comes to entertainment and leisure.
 Guests can relax and enjoy shopping, sailing, snorkeling, and golfing—on island time, of course.
-Magen’s Bay, named Best Beach of the Caribbean 2021 by the Caribbean Journal, is a must stop for avid beachgoers.
+And Magen’s Bay is a must-stop for avid beachgoers.

-For groups looking to experience a bit more seclusion and adventure, St. John is a quick ferry ride away.
-The island is three quarters national park, lightly inhabited, and surrounded by the most calm and colorful waters in the Caribbean.
+For groups seeking a bit more seclusion and adventure, St. John is a short ferry ride away.
+The island is three-quarters national park, lightly inhabited, and surrounded by the calmest and colorful waters in the Caribbean.

 An image where Charlotte Amalie is pictured in the foreground and the ocean is pictured in the background.